WMOS

-WMOS (102.3 FM, "102.3 The Wolf") is a classic rock radio station that targets the Connecticut and Rhode Island coastlines from New London, Connecticut, to South Kingstown, Rhode Island (according to Radio-Locator) and it is licensed to Stonington, Connecticut.
+WMOS (102.3 FM, "102.3 The Wolf") is a classic rock radio station that targets the Connecticut and Rhode Island coastlines from New London, Connecticut, to Wakefield, Rhode Island, and it is licensed to Stonington, Connecticut.
 It broadcasts at 102.3 MHz with 3 kilowatts ERP from a tower located in Westerly, Rhode Island.
-The station is owned and operated by Cumulus Media and is "powered by Mohegan Sun," the casino in Uncasville.
+The station is owned and operated by Cumulus Media and is "powered by Mohegan Sun", the casino in Uncasville.
 The Mohegan Sun casino also hosts the station's studios.

 On March 17, 2008, WMOS changed its frequency from 104.7 FM to 102.3 FM, swapping frequencies with sister station WXLM.

+The station became an affiliate of the syndicated Pink Floyd show "Floydian Slip" in 2024.